TooTallNate/nTunes/README.md

 the server is running you can interact with your [iTunes][] library through simple HTTP requests sent to your computer.
 Here are some examples:

-  To get the name of the currently play track with a GET request:
+  To get the `name` of the `current track` with a GET request:

-    curl localhost:3000/currentTrack/name
+    curl localhost:3000/current%20track/name
       // Returns "Lateralus"

   To set your iTunes' volume to 50% with through a POST request:

-    curl -d "value=50" localhost:3000/volume
+    curl -d value=50 localhost:3000/sound%20volume
       // Returns 50

 The API mostly returns JSON encoded values, and is mostly intended to be used